An Exploration of Degeneracy in Abelian Varieties of Fermat Type: Examples

 Further work is needed in order to determine the full Sato-Tate group of $J_{15}$ (over $\Q$).
 We know that the component group of the Sato-Tate group will satisfy $\ST(J_{15})/\ST^0(J_{15}) \simeq \Gal(L/\Q)$, however it is not clear how one could find explicit generators for the component group.

-For our third example we consider the curve $C_{21}\colon y^2=x^{21}-1.$ The isogeny in Equation \eqref{eqn:Jpq_splitting} tells us that its Jacobian factors as $J_{21}\simeq X\times J_7 \times J_3 $, where $X$ is an absolutely simple abelian variety of dimension 6.
-By Lemma \ref{lemma:CMtype}, both $J_{21}$ and $X$ have CM by $\Q(\zeta_{21})$.
+For our third example we consider the curve $C_{21}\colon y^2=x^{21}-1.$ The isogeny in Equation \eqref{eqn:Jpq_splitting} tells us that its Jacobian factors as $J_{21}\sim X\times J_7 \times J_3 $, where $X$ is an absolutely simple abelian variety of dimension 6.
+By Lemma \ref{lemma:CMtype}, $X$ has CM by $\Q(\zeta_{21})$.
 In this case we see new phenomena in both the Hodge ring setting, as well as for the Mumford-Tate group.